alexmohr/open-heat/readme.md

 The case is designed to hold to valve, a dual 18650 battery holder and an 60x40mm circuit board.
 At this moment the case has not been printed nor tested yet.

 ## Installation

 ## Contributions
 As this project is still in a very early stage no contributions will be accepted at the moment.

 ## Attributions and libraries
+* Big thanks to @Anycubic for continued bug reports, testing and several improvements and ideas
-Special thanks to traumflug and their regulator implementation in [ISTAtrol](https://github.com/Traumflug/ISTAtrol/blob/master/firmware/main.c).
+* Special thanks to traumflug and their regulator implementation in [ISTAtrol](https://github.com/Traumflug/ISTAtrol/blob/master/firmware/main.c).
-Altough it was heavily modified and improved the I-Regulator still forms the base of the valve control.
+  Although it was heavily modified and improved the I-Regulator still forms the base of the valve control.

 ### Libraries
 * [ESP Async WebServer](https://github.com/me-no-dev/ESPAsyncWebServer)